update hacker newses examples because they're AI and that is funny to me for some reason

 ninja runs fucko-fwd $args instead of python -m fucko $args for each build step.

-fucko-fwd sends its command line arguments and its
+fucko-fwd sends its

-stderr handles to the Python program, fucko, over the socket.
+stderr handles to the Python program,

-place of its own
+Temporarily using the file descriptors in place of its own

 When it’s done doing whatever thing, fucko sends the status code back to fucko-fwd over the connection and closes it.